fubar2/flaskdashboard/README.md

 reused each time the raspberry pi starts the service until the next calibration is performed interactively.
 The code takes weight readings from multiple load cells periodically and posts them to my fileserver using SFTP, where the Flask webapp code can read and plot them interactively.

-* Dependencies for the raspberry pi code include the HX711 and Rpy.GPIO python modules.
+* Dependencies for the raspberry pi code include the paramiko, HX711 and Rpy.GPIO python modules.
 They are all taken care of by using the pip requirements files on the pi.
 Please, use a virtual environment for the server but I only use the pi zero for this project so have adjusted the system python.
 Something like

 > pip3 install -r pirequirements.txt